iden3/iden3js/README.md

 let qrJson = iden3.auth.parseQRhex(qrHex);
 let qrKSign = iden3.utils.addrFromSig(qrJson.challenge, qrJson.signature);
-// perform the AuthorizeKSignClaim over the qrKSign id.AuthorizeKSignClaim(kc, id.keyOperational, 'iden3.io', qrKSign, 'appToAuthName', 'authz', unixtimeFrom, unixtimeUntil).then(res => {
+// perform the AuthorizeKSignClaim over the qrKSign id.authorizeKSignClaim(kc, id.keyOperational, qrKSign, 'appToAuthName', 'authz', unixtimeFrom, unixtimeUntil).then(res => {
   let ksignProof = res.data.proofOfClaim;

   // send the challenge, signature, KSign, and KSignProof to the qr url, that is the url of the backend of the centralized auth